 It’s only a short walk to the Cathedral.
 The Cathedral is León’s masterpiece of colonial charm.
 She looks majestically over the Parque Central and is a sort of pantheon of Nicaraguan culture: the tomb of Rubén Darío is on one side of the altar and nearby lie the tombs of lesser-known poets.
 On a clear day, it is absolutely worth climbing up to the roof.
 It offers breath-taking views over Nicaragua’s volcano-chain and the Iglesia Dulce Nombre de Jesús el Calvario!

 In León there is no way escaping its revolutionary past.
 During the 1979 revolution the Sandinistas took over León in violent street protests and student break-outs, against the Somoza government.
 From there on the revolution spread over the rest of Nicaragua.
 Throughout the city centre, relics of the turbulent 80’s remain: colourful murals depict the violent street scenes, the eternal flame still burns at the Mausoleum of Heroes and Martyrs and silhouettes of Sandino keep his memory alive.
 But if you really want to learn what happened here, you should visit the “Museo de la Revolución” It is staffed by (Sandinista) veterans who are happy to explain the story behind the pictures.
-From their point of view of course.
+Narrated from their point of view of course…

 I take a rest at the local market.
 Fruit stalls sell an exotic range of watermelon, pineapple, papaya and an intriguing thing called “raspados”.
 Raspados are ice shavings shaped into a ball and flavoured with different syrups.
 It tastes better than it sounds and it’s very refreshing in the heat of the day!